NFL's 32 top surprises, and rating whether each will continue

 The surprise: A rookie leading the team in tackles.

 The verdict: REAL.
-Second-round pick Darius Leonard has gone from playing at FCS South Carolina State to being the anchor of the Colts defense, and he has 27 tackles in two games.
+Second-round pick Darius Leonard has gone from playing at FCS South Carolina State to being the anchor of the Colts' defense, and he has 27 tackles in two games.
 The word constantly used around the Colts organization when talking about Leonard is mature, as he also wears the headset transmitter during games.
 He should lead the Colts in tackles as a rookie. -- Mike Wells

 Jacksonville Jaguars